deeplearninc/relaax/README.md

 ```bash
 pip install tensorflow==0.12.1
 ```
-If previous command does not work for you (it is possible in some kind python virtual environments) use this one:
+If previous command does not work for you (it is possible in some kind of Python virtual environments) use this one:
 ```bash
 pip install --upgrade https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-0.12.1-cp27-none-linux_x86_64.whl
 ```